vasanthv/jsonbox/README.md

     -d '{"name": "Jon Snow", "age": 25}'
 ```

-For any queries contact the email address listed in https://jsonbox.io.
+For any queries contact the email address listed on https://jsonbox.io.